HTTP Request

 Notes

-Method Text Yes Supply a valid HTTP method (verb) to use for the request, e.g. “GET”, “POST”, “PUT”, etc.
+Method Text Yes Supply the HTTP method (verb) to be used for the request, such as GET, POST, or PUT.

-URL Text Yes Specify the remote URL, including any query string parameters.
-Part of all of this field may be templatable (i.e., you may supply a query string parameter dynamically).
+URL Text Specify the full remote URL, including any query string parameters.
+Portions of this field can be templated, allowing query string values to be supplied dynamically.

-Body Text Yes Optional.
-Specify the body to be included for methods that typically require a body (e.g. POST, PUT, PATCH).
+Body Text (Optional) Specify the body to be included for methods that typically require a body such as POST, PUT, or PATCH.

-Specify a valid MIME type (e.g. application/json or text/csv) for the request.
+Specify a valid MIME type for the request, such as application/json or text/csv.

 Warning!
-Some remote endpoints won’t accept your request without a correct content type specified.
+Some remote endpoints won’t accept the request without a correct content type specified.

-Batch Size Number No Specify the size of each batch (i.e. the maximum number of records that should be sent in each request).
+Batch Size Number No Specify the size of each batch such as the maximum number of records to include in each request.

-Batch Delay Number No The number of seconds to wait between batched requests.
+Batch Delay Number The number of seconds to wait between batched requests.

 Copy